 In 200 years, it will stretch over 160 square km at the heart of Scotland’s Loch Lomond and The Trossachs National Park.
 This unique landscape-scale project is one of the most significant native woodland projects in the UK for a generation.
-It is also the UK's newest and largest National Nature Reserve.
+It is also one of the UK's largest National Nature Reserves.

 The project has brought together Forestry Commission Scotland, Woodland Trust Scotland and RSPB Scotland with multi-national company BP to achieve a shared vision for the area.

 This is a ‘forest in the making’: over 160 square kilometres where habitats are being restored to create a continuous area managed for the benefit of wildlife and people.

 For many people, a ‘forest’ conjures images of fairly dense trees, but a native Scottish forest is made up of wooded and more open areas.
 It is this ‘mosaic‘ of habitats which invertebrates, mammals, birds and other wildlife need to thrive.